If you ever had a chance to fix a meeting with someone, you probably know it’s not easy as it sounds.

 When you are planning to organize an event and want to check your team’s availability, you can simply create an event, add team members to the guests’ list, and click the ‘Find a Time’ tab.
 GCal then presents each of their calendars side-by-side, giving you a birds-eye-view on their availability.

 With Google Calendar you can also create appointment slots and send participants to an appointment page to let them pick a slot that works for them – a person can only pick one slot.
-However, please note that this feature is available only for users on Google Workspace plans.
+However, please note that this feature is limited to Google Workspace plans users.

 Integration: All Google apps.